 Check It Out

-When researching a Gold IRA custodian, look for third-party accreditation.
-For example, a legitimate custodian will have good ratings from one or more of the following and likely not be involved in any gold IRA scams:
+When researching a Gold IRA company, look for third-party accreditation.
+For example, a legitimate precious metals dealer with good ratings from one or more of the following are likely not be involved in any gold IRA scams:

 It’s also reassuring when a gold retailer has been in business for a good number of years.
 Some of the most respected gold dealers have been run as family businesses for 40 years or more.
 The business should have a verifiable address, not some mysterious P.O box.

-Google search is your friend...
-Research a few companies.
-One or two complaints out of thousands of clients is expected...
 Even the highest rated firms are going to have one or two complaints if you dig deep enough, but if you're finding patterns of negative reviews online, that's a problem.
-With a little bit of research now, you can invest in confidence.
+With a little bit of research now, you can open your precious metals IRA and invest in confidence.